 Mileage is an allowable deduction if you’re self-employed or own your own business.
-You can choose between the standard mileage rate or the actual cost method where you keep track of what you paid for gas and maintenance.
+You can choose between the standard mileage rate (which changed for the last half of 2022 to help with rising gas prices) or the actual cost method where you keep track of what you paid for gas and maintenance.

 To use the standard mileage rate, you must keep a log of each trip with miles driven during the first year your vehicle is used for business.
 After that, you can either go with standard mileage or actual cost (unless you lease, in which case you must stick with standard mileage for the duration of the lease).
 However, if you use the actual cost method in the first year the vehicle is used for business, you must always use the actual cost method.